 Angioplasty — see balloon angioplasty

 Angioplasty with stent placement, coronary artery stent placement — during an angioplasty, a flexible, wire mesh tube (stent) is placed in an artery after it is opened to keep the artery open.
 Learn more about angioplasty and other treatments offered through the Coronary Artery Disease (CAD) Program.

 Annuloplasty — a surgical technique used to support a valve in heart valve repair.
-Learn more about treatments for heart valve disorders offered through the Valvular Heart Disease Program.
+Learn more about treatments for heart valve disorders offered through the Heart Valve Disease Program.

 Antiarrhythmic drug — a drug used to restore normal heart rhythm and conduction